jackbrighton/jackbrighton.github.io/_posts/2015-05-03-storytelling-workshop.md

 At the end of the Detroit storytelling workshop, we were invited to summarize our most resonant takeaway on a single card and throw it on the floor.
 There was enough conversation by this time to make it clear we had a consensus: the future of public media is about community collaboration.

-We’re in this together, so let’s figure out how that can work.
+We’re in this together, so let’s figure out all the ways that can work.